2001 World Series: Game 7

 It was a matchup of two 20-game winners in the Series finale.
 Roger Clemens, at 39 years old, became the oldest Game 7 starter.
 Curt Schilling had already started two games of the Series and pitched his 300th inning of the season on just three days' rest.
 The two aces matched each other inning by inning and after seven full innings, the game was tied at 1–1.
-The Diamondbacks scored first in the sixth inning with a Steve Finley single and a Danny Bautista double (Bautista would be called out at third base).
+The Diamondbacks scored first in the sixth inning with a Steve Finley single and a Danny Bautista double (Bautista, trying to stretch it into a triple, was called out at third base).
 The Yankees responded with an RBI single from Tino Martinez, which drove in Derek Jeter who had singled earlier.
 Brenly stayed with Schilling into the eighth, and the move backfired as Alfonso Soriano hit a home run on an 0–2 pitch.
-After Schilling struck out Scott Brosius, he gave up a single to David Justice, and he left the game trailing 2–1.
+After Schilling struck out Scott Brosius (who, like O'Neill, would also retire following the series), he gave up a single to David Justice, and he left the game trailing 2–1.
 When Brenly came to the mound to remove Schilling, he was heard on the Sounds of the Game microphone telling his clearly upset pitcher, "love you brother, you're my hero" and assuring him that "that ain't gonna beat us, we're gonna get that back and then some."
 He then brought in Game 5 starter Miguel Batista to get Jeter out and then in an unconventional move, brought in the previous night's starter and winner Randy Johnson, who had thrown 104 pitches, in relief to keep it a one-run game.
 It proved to be a smart move, as Johnson retired pinch hitter Chuck Knoblauch (who batted for the left handed Paul O'Neill) on a fly out to Bautista in right field, then returned to the mound for the top of the ninth where he got Bernie Williams to fly out to Steve Finley in center field and Martinez to ground out to Tony Womack at shortstop, and then struck out catcher Jorge Posada to send the game to the bottom of the ninth inning.